 Coach Ashley Jackson started her basketball career at Amityville Memorial High School where she was a 4-year starter.
 From there she went to Nassau Community College where she continued her education and basketball career then transferred to York College of Pennsylvania where she completed her college career.
 After College she began coaching at Nassau Community College for 2 years as the Assistant Head Coach for the Women’s Basketball Team where she helped build the foundation of a strong program.
-Ashley is now the Head Girls’ Varsity Basketball Coach at Amityville Memorial High School.
+Ashley was previously the Head Girls’ Varsity Basketball Coach at Amityville Memorial High School.
 Additionally, Ashley is currently a clinician for the Long Island Nets.

 Coach Brad Weiss started his basketball career at Plainview JFK High School.
 He was a 3-year Varsity starter, a captain his senior year and racked up awards such as All Conference and All Long Island.
 Coach Brad was also a member of LongIslandBasketball.com’s Honor Roll of top LI high school basketball players.
 He went on to play for D3 St. Joseph’s College in Long Island.
 He was a 3-year starter at D3 SJC where one season he was 3rd in the Skyline Conference in blocked shots and ranked towards the top in SJC school history in blocked shots.
 Coach Brad has experience coaching and counseling players of all ages for the NCPAL.
 He is also involved as a clinician for the Long Island Nets for all age groups.
 He is currently the Head JV Basketball Coach at Plainview High School.